rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: And if one isn't matched or processed, its value is `undefined`.

-WH: It's created with the value `undefined`
+WH: It's created with the value `undefined`.

 AWB: I think that's less useful than leaving it out.